strets123/frictionless-pres/PITCHME.md

 ---
 #### Let's run this parser with datapackage-pipelines

-* Also need to download images in a pipeline after we get the data
 * To use datapackage-pipelines we need a `pipeline-spec.yaml` file
 * For more info on the spec, see [documentation](https://github.com/frictionlessdata/datapackage-pipelines)